Olearia paniculata

 Not Threatened

-Olearia paniculata, commonly known as Akiraho, is a hardy coastal tree daisy endemic to New Zealand.
-This attractive small tree or large shrub is characterized by its distinctive wavy-edged leaves and clusters of fragrant white flowers.
-Well-adapted to coastal conditions, it makes an excellent hedge or shelter plant in exposed sites while also providing important habitat for native insects and birds.
+Olearia paniculata, also known as akiraho, is a hardy shrub native to New Zealand.
+It is valued for its wavy, yellow-green leaves and clusters of small white flowers.
+Well-adapted to coastal conditions, it makes an excellent hedge or shelter plant in exposed sites while also providing important habitat for native insects and birds. native trees

 Quick Facts